synesthesiam/rhasspy/docs/training.md

 and provided as training material to the intent recognition system.
 The [fuzzywuzzy](intent-recognition.md#fuzzywuzzy) system, for example, simply saves the JSON file and, during recognition, finds the closest matching sentence according to the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
 The [default intent recognizer](intent-recognition.md#fsticuffs) interacts directly with the finite state transducer(s) generated in step (1) and, while less tolerant of errors than `fuzzywuzzy`, is significantly faster for large sets of voice commands (i.e., millions).

-More sophisticated systems like [rasaNLU](intent-recognition.md#rasanlu) use machine learning techniques to classify sentences by intent and assign slota (entity) values.
+More sophisticated systems like [Rasa NLU](intent-recognition.md#rasanlu) use machine learning techniques to classify sentences by intent and assign slota (entity) values.
 These systems are much better at recognizing sentences not seen during training, but can take minutes to hours to train.

 ## sentences.ini